Nutty

 IPOs (Initial Public Offerings)

-A pretty good feature with Interactive Investor, is that they can sometimes get access to company shares just before their IPO.
+A pretty good feature with interactive investor, is that they can sometimes get access to company shares just before their IPO.
 An IPO is when a company launches their shares on a stock market, and they become publicly tradable – so people like us can buy their shares.

 To get in before a company launches on a stock exchange can sometimes be quite lucrative, especially if it’s a big brand and their shares are in demand.
 The share price can always fall however.